Netflix series "D.P." (Netflix)

 The Deserter Pursuit team, made up of rank and file soldiers, depicts some of the physical and psychological abuse that take place on the team and within the military in general.

 All able-bodied South Korean serve active duty as conscripts for at least 18 months.
 The military runs a separate DP team, but only the Army and Air Force allow enlisted soldiers on the team, which is reserved for officers in the Navy and Marine Corps.

-The military described the series as potentially misleading, with the defense minister saying writers have dramatized some events.
+And the military described the series as potentially misleading, with the defense minister saying writers have dramatized some events.
 But he noted he would heed concerns to build a culture that better respects soldiers’ rights, referring to ongoing efforts led by a panel of experts.

-The civilian-led advisory panel has been working on military reform since late June, after an Air Force suicide led to public outcry demanding the military boost civilian oversight.
+The civilian-led advisory panel has been working on military reform since late June, after an Air Force suicide led to a public outcry demanding the military boost civilian oversight.
 The victim’s family claims their daughter had been sexually assaulted but cover-ups led to the death.

 By Choi Si-young (email@example.com